Bird Watching and Wild Life at the villa and in the Algarve

 If bird watching is on your list of to do's on your Algarve Holidays then you will not be disappointed.
-Monchique is perfect as it is directly on one of the major migratory routes.
+Monchique is perfect as it is on one of the major migratory routes.
 Villa Vida Nova has a large garden and is elevated with a variety of natural habitats within binocular and scope range, ideal as your base.
 Within an hours drive from here in every direction you will find very different topography, estuaries, lakes, tidal rivers, mountains, cliffs, plains, beaches and diverse farmland.
-Each attracting species that are suited to that type of terrain.
+Each attracting species that are suited to the terrain.
+Here is a very useful Link to a pdf download: Bird Watching in the Algarve

 Some notable species found in Portugal and the Algarve, which are essentially South Western Mediterranean species, have significant populations in these areas, and include White Stork, Black Stork, Griffon Vulture, Black Vulture, Golden Eagle, Spanish Imperial Eagle, Short-toed Eagle, Bonelli’s Eagle, Red Kite, Black Kite, Black-shouldered Kite, Montagu’s Harrier, Lesser Kestrel, Crane, Great Bustard, Little Bustard, Black-bellied Sandgrouse, Stone-curlew, Collared Pratincole, Eagle Owl, Red-necked Nightjar, Hoopoe, Bee-eater, Roller, Thekla Lark, Short-toed Lark, Calandra Lark, Crag Martin, Red-rumped Swallow, Rufous Bush Robin, Black-eared Wheatear, Blue Rock Thrush, Spectacled Warbler, Woodchat Shrike, Southern Grey Shrike, Azure-winged Magpie, Raven, Spotless Starling, Golden Oriole, Spanish Sparrow and Rock Bunting.